Gwent: The Witcher Card Game: End of official support

 CD Projekt Red announced that support for Gwent will wind down at the end of 2023.
 The team said that they were close to implementing every card idea that they had for the game, and felt it was best to shift to maintenance mode from 2024 on, with support from the community.
+Community supports entailing voting on up to 30 changes per month in various categories, with a patch automatically being produced.
+However, changes are only limited to card power and provision, with no ability to modify any card text, numbers within cards, nor card effects.
+Likewise, the community is unable to create any new cards.